lukamiletic95/papers/Current solution.md

 	6. If 4 == false, FN stores T inside its Mempool.
 	7. FN then gossips (broadcasts) T to everyone in its peer subset.

-Note that in step 2, a validity check would not have to be performed if the transaction *T* was received from a *FN* node, since we assume that the network is non-fault-tolerant and therefore, peers can
+Note that in step 2, a validity check would not have to be performed if the transaction *T* was received from a *FN* node, since we assume that the network is non-fault-tolerant and therefore, peers can trust each other undoubtedly.
+However, since Tendermint is a Byzantine fault-tolerant network, step 2 is always performed, due to the fact that the transaction could have been received from a malicious peer.

 If we assume that the network (excluding *C* nodes) is modeled via a connected graph, then the number of messages that are exchanged for one transaction *T* is equal to *2 * num_of_vertices*, although the optimal number of messages is equal to the number of *FN* nodes decreased by 1 (*C* → *FN* message isn't taken into account since it is not a part of the gossiping protocol).